Am I Anorexic? Questions to Ask Yourself

 • Nutrition counselors

-Ideally, a trained mental health professional with experience treating and diagnosing eating disorders will do the assessment to aid in the diagnosis of anorexia.
-This professional can also help you find the right treatment options for your situation.
+Ideally, a trained mental health professional with experience treating and diagnosing eating disorders will do the assessment and diagnosis.
+This professional can also help you find suitable treatment options for your situation.

 Patient speaking with a doctor